 I can’t say I’m happy about the timber sale.
 It is in my front yard after all.
 I have come here year after year.
 This is where I come when I can’t get further out into the woods.
 I walked here often the summer after my son was born.
 I would sit in these trees and feel content that I wasn’t out in the wilderness somewhere; I could pretend I had something like that here.
 As my son grew, we would come for a quick afternoon hike and later to hunt for mushrooms.
 It was an easy place to test his sense of direction, to let him wander and explore and find what he could without much worry of his getting lost, pretend we were deep in the wilderness.
 And that is what he called it, wilderness.
 “Can we go explore the wilderness?” he would ask.
 This is where he fell in love with the thrill of finding mushrooms; where he learned to cut them off their stems, feeling important that he could walk around in the woods with his own knife.
 We go into these woods with friends and family, alone or with just ourselves.
 My son runs after friends, down into the ravines, dwarfed as he is by the giant trees.
 I hear laughs and protests against going home.
 “Not yet” he shouts “there are more.
 I see more.”
 Love I guess you could call it.
 These trees helped teach my son to love the forest, to be outside, to feel at ease in the woods.
 They kept me company when I was a new mother.

 I try to follow the grade into the clear-cut but its route is no longer distinct, obliterated mostly.
 And the going is unpleasant.
 I can’t walk so much as crawl and bend and twist my way around old slash, the tightly spaced young trees and thick brush that has grown up in the open space of the clearcut.
 There are no chanterelles here, won’t be for some time.
 But they will be return.
-So will the trees, they already are.
-They will, god willing, grow tall and big and near maturity – maybe become old growth again.
+So will the trees.
+They already are returning.
+They will, god willing, grow tall and big and mature.
+Become old growth.
 Who knows?
 I can pretend all I want that this is wilderness, but it’s not.
-Its productive timber land; economically viable.
+Its productive timber land.
+Economically viable timberland.
 A place set aside for this very purpose.
-I could rally against it, protest their demise.
+I could rally against it.
+Protest their demise.
 But what are the alternatives?
 Where better to get the timber?

 Still, I’ll miss the trees.
 These woods they created.
 The woods we wandered.
 This place we’ve come to love.